|Rating:||8.8 / 10|

 I can remember the first knife my father gave me when I turned ten years old and while I liked the idea of owning a knife (what young boy doesn’t) I really couldn’t think of what I was going to do with it; I think I still have it somewhere.
 Now I spend so much time hiking and camping my view has changed and I do carry a knife on my longer hikes.

 This is where the Baladeo Papagayo Skinny Pocket Knife come in.
-This knife comes with a plastic composite handle but you are likely to find the wooden handled version in the stores; I don’t mind either version.
+This knife comes with a wood composite handle but you may also find it with a plastic handle as well.
+I don’t mind either version.
 The first thing I noticed when I unboxed this knife was why on earth is there a cord attached to the handle and then I realised that the 80 cm para cord that comes with this knife is for various emergency uses.
-If you really don’t like it you can remove it and further reduce the 46 grams weight.
+If you really don’t like it you can remove it and further reduce the 45 grams weight.

 The knife itself has a folding blade that locks into place and when closing it you just squeeze the blade at the right point.
 The blade has a standard blade at the end half of the knife and a serrated part close to the handle.
 This means you have a versatile cutting blade that will also work well with hard cuts as well as things like cheese.
 I must admit that this knife is fairly straight and by that I mean it doesn fells as comfortable in the hand as some knives.

 This is a lightweight no frills knife and it doesn’t have the ‘prettiness’ of other knives but it does cut well with a nice sharp blade that holds its edge due to the 420 stainless steel composition.
 So if you want a basic knife at a good price that weights almost nothing then this is a great option.

 You can purchase the Baladeo Papagayo Skinny Pocket Knife online from Wild Earth